• lb

 Polonia

-Polish sociabilities in Luxembourg in the twentieth century
+Polish sociabilities in Luxembourg in the 20th century

 Polish sociabilities in Luxembourg are deeply entwined with local social dynamics.
 This wider historical lens allows us to move beyond mere administrative interactions upon arrival, uncovering the durability and impact of social connections formed by Polish migrants throughout the 20th century.
 This research interrogates Polish presence and connections within the Great Region, examining the role of Polish organisations and individual participation in local societal frameworks.

 This HearHere audio tour was created with oral histories from residents of Bonnevoie for the Luxembourg City Museum’s Urban History Festival.
-This festival will take place on June 8-9, 2024 in the Bonnevoie district in Luxembourg city.
+This festival took place on June 8-9, 2024 in the Bonnevoie district in Luxembourg city.

 Image for the block